timohausmann/quadtree-ts/README.md

-# quadtree-js 2.0.0-beta.1
+# quadtree-ts 2.0.0-beta.1

 ## Please note: this is a beta release.

-**If you experience problems** please [raise an issue](https://github.com/timohausmann/quadtree-js/issues) and consider using the [simple but battle-tested v1 in the meantime](https://github.com/timohausmann/quadtree-js/tree/064e56bfd9c3ef2c6ba9fa5f911a4e9cf61493a8) (`npm install @timohausmann/quadtree-js@1.2.5`).
+**If you experience problems** please [raise an issue](https://github.com/timohausmann/quadtree-ts/issues) and consider using the [simple but battle-tested v1 in the meantime](https://github.com/timohausmann/quadtree-ts/tree/064e56bfd9c3ef2c6ba9fa5f911a4e9cf61493a8) (`npm install @timohausmann/quadtree-ts@1.2.5`).

 This Javascript Quadtree Library can store and retrieve *Rectangles, Circles and Lines* in a recursive 2D Quadtree.
 Every Quadtree node can hold a maximum number of objects before it splits into four subnodes.
 Objects are only stored on leaf nodes (the lowest level).
 If an object overlaps into multiple leaf nodes, a reference to the object is stored in each node.